zprolab/hpf/README.md

 ### From Source

-1. Use Source
+1. Use Source:

 Simply include the `hpf.py` file in your project and import the class:

 ```python
 from hpf import HighPrecisionFloat  # or 'from hpf import hpf, HPF(both OK)'
 ```

-2. Complie USLF
+2. Complie Yourself:

 There are 2 methods:
  - Use setup.py
 ```bash